wykstc/FINE-LMT/README.md

 ## Data
 - The processed text data is provided in the data-bin file.
 - Image feature can be obtained by using "imageFeatureExtraction.py".
-The original feature data can be download at [Flickr](https://www.statmt.org/wmt17/multimodal-task.html) and [Multi30k](https://github.com/multi30k/dataset)
+The original image data can be download at [Flickr](https://www.statmt.org/wmt17/multimodal-task.html) and [Multi30k](https://github.com/multi30k/dataset)

 ### Train the model
 ```